How to Pose: Simple Photoshoot Poses for Men & Women

 When posing for a photo, most people naturally leave their arms flat against their sides.
 This is a no-go when it comes to photography!
 Leaving your arms flat against your torso like that can make it appear larger and awkward.
 The best remedy is to lift your arm– even just an inch or two will work wonders!
-Another great idea for how to pose for pictures is to put your hand on your hip so that your arm will naturally sit away from your body, accentuating your waist.
+Another great idea for how to pose for vacation photos is to put your hand on your hip so that your arm will naturally sit away from your body, accentuating your waist.